Best Practices For Managing Private School Endowments Efficiently

 It is a fiduciary responsibility that needs to be delegated to a qualified financial committee.
 With their practical knowledge in the field, it will be easier for them to establish and implement a comprehensive investment strategy.
 The management of the school provides the needed support, and investment advisors make decisions considering them.

 Some private institutions outsource their investment services, and others have investment officers on staff.
-The schools that outsource these services maintain proper documents of the process.
+The schools that outsource these services maintain proper documentation of the process.

 2. Adequate Monitoring

 Besides, withdrawing these funds continuously can have a consequence on the future purchasing power of funds.
-Private schools should have an investment committee to assess and review the spending and preserving policy.
+Private schools should have an investment committee to assess and review the spending and preservation policy.

-Private schools with an ample supply of endowment funds include various alternative investments like hedge funds, funds of funds, private equity, commodities, and venture capitals.
-All these investments are a part of their assets allocation strategy to manage their portfolio well.
+Private schools with an ample supply of endowment funds include various alternative investments like hedge funds, funds of funds, private equity, commodities, and venture capital.
+All these investments are a part of their asset allocation strategy to manage their portfolio well.

 However, a few of these investment funds do not provide transparency regarding their financial activities and underlying assets.
 Others have foreign domiciles that bring potential risks that need to be charged.